HanaHasan04/PPEM-for-GMM/Proposed_Approach.md

 To address this, we simplify the M-step by breaking it down into intermediate updates that are also computed locally and will periodically be communicated with the central server.

 ### The Algorithm
 For each iteration $t$, the KMS generates a pair of public and secret keys $(pk_t, sk_t)$ and distributes both keys to all parties involved in the computation.
 Therefore, each party will hold both the public key $pk_t$ and the corresponding secret key $sk_t$ for the current iteration.
-Furthermore, the server gets access only to the oublic key $pk_t$.
+Furthermore, the server gets access only to the public key $pk_t$.

 For every Gaussian component $j$, each node $i$ computes the following intermediate updates:
 $$a_{ij}^t = P(x_i|N_j^t)$$